Grislow/KnowledgeBase/resources/glossary.md

 __JavaScript__: A statement cannot be used where a value is expected(even though in JavaScript statements produce a value).

+## Static Analysis
+Inspecting and debugging code without running it.
+Checking the source code itself, not how it executes.

+Lots of code editors have static analysis built-in which allows catching syntax error and poor practices early on.

 ## String Interpolation
 Replacing placeholders in a string literal with their corresponding values.